aradenbaugh/radia/README.md

 the chrUn_gl000 contigs, chr_gl000_random contigs and the hap contigs (e.g. chr6_apd_hap1,
 chr6_cox_hap2, etc).
 Often times, the fasta files that are used during the alignment process of the bams exclude these contigs.<br>
-- By default, the calls are filtered by the GAF 2.1 target regions.
+- By default, the calls are filtered by the GENCODE basic gene regions.
 If you don't want to filter by target regions, then use the --noTargets flag.<br>

 For the full list of optional parameters, type:<br>